nzffa/nzffa/README.md

 ```
 ##About this extension

 This is the NZFFA Member Management System based on Radiant CMS.
 It provides for paid subscriptions to Readers groups and also an online marketplace.
+See the wiki for more details.

 For the member management system our following forked extensions are required:

 radiant-reader-extension